 Master of Arts in Criminal Justice

-While Wilson was Chief in Wichita, the Wichita Police Department became known as the West Point of Law Enforcement and developed an international reputation of innovative police practices, He started the first police science program in the nation at the Municipal University of Wichita (later Wichita State University).
-Wilson developed a list of the major aspects of a police officer's job.
-From the list, he eliminated low level skills, tasks which could be best taught by a police department or a training academy, and subjects which could not achieve a degree of academic respectability among professors.
-From those tasks remaining he constructed seven courses: criminal/law, personal identification, police patrol practices, criminal evidence, traffic control, criminal investigation, and police administration.
+While Wilson was Chief in Wichita, the Wichita Police Department became known as the West Point of Law Enforcement and developed an international reputation of innovative police practices.
+He started the first police science program in the nation at the Municipal University of Wichita (later Wichita State University).
+Wilson developed a list of the major aspects of a police officer's job and constructed seven courses: criminal/law, personal identification, police patrol practices, criminal evidence, traffic control, criminal investigation, and police administration.
 Subsequently, these seven courses were added to the college curriculum in 1936.

 For information on careers in Criminal Justice, click here.